xie-lab-ml/Mano-Restriking-Manifold-Optimization-for-LLM-Training/readme.md

 The official code of "Mano: Restriking Manifold Optimization for LLM Training".

-By innovatively projecting the momentum onto the tangent space of model parameters and constraining it on a rotational Oblique manifold, we propose a novel, powerful, and efficient optimizer Mano that is the first to bridge the performance gap between manifold optimization and modern optimizers for training LLMs, to the best of our knowledge.
+By innovatively projecting the momentum onto the tangent space of a rotational Oblique manifold without constraining the models parameters, we propose a novel, powerful, and efficient optimizer Mano that is the first to bridge the performance gap between manifold optimization and modern optimizers for training LLMs, to the best of our knowledge.

 In our experiments, Mano consistently and significantly outperforms AdamW and Muon even with less memory consumption and computational complexity.